newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_integrations.html.markdown

   * `exclude_tags` - (Optional) A list of resource tags associated with the resources that need to be excluded from monitoring.
   * `enabled` - (Optional) A boolean value, that specifies if the integration needs to be active.
 Defaults to 'true' if not specified.

+-> **IMPORTANT!** Using the `monitor` integration along with other polling integrations in this resource might lead to duplication of metrics.
+More information about this scenario may be found in the note in [this section](https://docs.newrelic.com/docs/infrastructure/microsoft-azure-integrations/azure-integrations-list/azure-monitor/#migration-from-polling) of New Relic's documentation on the Azure Monitor integration.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: